 An easy-to-understand summary is compiled on our project and translated to national languages.
-It will be given to each participant to read and also our colleagues will be available for further questions.
-The sheet can be found in D8.1: H - Requirement No. 3.
+The sheet can be found in D8.1 : H - Requirement No. 3.
+The information sheet is posted in several copies in event locations and provided for online participants upon registration.
+The photo on information sheet at event locations is part of the event documentation protocol and thus available for various community building, open schools and other events.